Going for Gold(man): UK bank analyst pay tops out at 71,000 pounds

-LONDON Goldman Sachs (GS.N) and Morgan Stanley (MS.N) are offering the fattest bonuses to their London analysts, but if it's a high base salary you're after then head to Deutsche Bank (DBKGn.DE), according to a survey on Wednesday.
+LONDON, July 29 Goldman Sachs and Morgan Stanley are offering the fattest bonuses to their London analysts, but if it's a high base salary you're after then head to Deutsche Bank, according to a survey on Wednesday.

 Analysts, the lowest position on the investment banking ladder, could expect to receive an average annual bonus of 20,000 pounds ($31,000) from the two U.S. banks, according to a survey by pay data website Emolument.com.